Cosmocruz/mnr-back-end/README.md

 # MNR-back-end
- Front end of Crud application in Mysql , Node and React.
+ Back end of Crud application in Mysql , Node and React.